-Fortune has revealed its annual list of the World’s Most Admired Companies for 2023.
-Gartner, the world’s leading research and advisory company, is proud to announce that it has been recognized among the world’s most respected and reputable organizations for the eighth consecutive year.
+Fortune has revealed its annual list of the World’s Most Admired Companies for 2025.
+Gartner, the world’s leading research and advisory company, is proud to announce that it has been recognized among the world’s most respected and reputable organizations for the tenth consecutive year.

 The ranking from Fortune is based on feedback from executives, directors and analysts.
 Executives are asked to rate organizations within an industry based on specific criteria requirements, choosing the top ten companies they admired most.